intel/intel-extension-for-transformers/examples/huggingface/pytorch/text-generation/quantization/README.md

 # Prerequisite​
 ## 1. Create Environment​
-Pytorch & Intel-extension-for-pytorch version 2.1 is required, the dependent packages are listed in requirements, we recommend create environment as the following steps.
+Pytorch and Intel-extension-for-pytorch version 2.1 are required, the dependent packages are listed in requirements, we recommend create environment as the following steps.

 ```bash
 conda create -n llm python=3.9 -